kevintr303/UnitySteamMultiplayerSample/README.md

-# UnitySteamMultiplayerBoilerplate
+# UnitySteamMultiplayerSample

-UnitySteamMultiplayerBoilerplate is an example project that demonstrates how to set up a multiplayer and singleplayer game using Heathen Steamworks and Fish-Networking.
-The boilerplate comes with essential scenes and scripts to help you get started quickly.
+UnitySteamMultiplayerSample is an example project that demonstrates how to set up a multiplayer and singleplayer game using Heathen Steamworks and Fish-Networking.
+The sample comes with essential scenes and scripts to help you get started quickly.

 ## Table of Contents
 - [Overview](#overview)